fullscreennl/blackstripes-drawbot-driver/README.md

 For 64bit, use /tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin.
 While this step is not strictly necessary, it does make it easier for later command lines!

-To find out the lib path of this cross-coompiler you need to do this
+To find out the lib path of this cross-compiler you need to do this

 $ arm-linux-gnueabihf-gcc -print-sysroot